smilingrumia/pixiv-extraction/README.md

 ### Detail of lossless

 **Images**
-Original images are just downloaded.
+Original image are downloaded.

 **Ugoira**
 Technically ugoira is sort of jpeg and frame-rate information.
-each one image, have XX millisecond to wait, this mean that ugoira is VFR(variable frame rate)
+each one image, have X millisecond to wait, this mean that ugoira is VFR(variable frame rate)

-To be lossless as image-quality and frame-rate.
-pixiv-extraction save Ugoira as VFR mjpeg(conventionally as .mp4)
+To be lossless as image-quality and frame-rate, pixiv-extraction save ugoira as VFR mjpeg(conventionally as .mp4)
 is not gif,apng,webm or lossy mp4.

 And can revert to original ugoira images with: